Amanimal/selenium-py/README.md

 ## About The Project
 ![Software][software-screenshot]
-The project implements Selenium Python framework, using Page Object Model (POM) design pattern, in order to conduct UI and Functional (System) based testing on any test environment owned by our client.
+The project implements Selenium Python framework, using Page Object Model (POM) design pattern, in order to conduct UI and Functional (System) based testing on any client owned test environment.

 Using this project, the QA team will be responsible for: